Central Okanagan Naturalists' Club

 Sole Survivors hiking trips usually involve some bushwhacking and/or off-trail sections.
-Ramblers and Wanderers trips are usually gentler and shorter.
+Ramblers trips are usually gentler and shorter.

 Meeting Place in Kelowna: The Apple Bowl parking lot, near the corner of Burtch and Bernard.
 Participants should arrive at the meeting point 15 minutes before the announced departure time.

-West Kelowna Meeting Place: If you want to be picked up in West Kelowna please call the hike leader at least one day in advance.
-For some hikes on the west side of Lake Okanagan, hikers may confirm with the leader, and arrange to join, where the particular hike schedule so designates.
+West Kelowna Meeting Place: If you want to be picked up in West Kelowna, please call the hike leader at least one day in advance.
+For some hikes on the west side of Okanagan Lake, hikers may confirm with the leader, and arrange to join, where the particular hike schedule so designates.